Csasaka19/Roommate-to-survive/README.md

 ## Landing

-The landing page link of this project can be found in https://csasaka19.github.io/
+The landing page link of this project can be found in <https://csasaka19.github.io/>

-Authors:
+## Authors

 Clive Sasaka - [Github](https://github.com/Csasaka19) / [Twitter](https://twitter.com/Sasaka_JR)